luchiniatwork/anomalies/README.md

 The "song" column contains a Hall and Oates song.
-The idea that Hall and Oates are software gurus is controversial in some circles, so you can treat this as flavortext.
+The idea that Hall and Oates are software gurus is controversial in some circles, so you can treat this as flavor text.

 | category     | retry-possible? | fix                      | song                      |
 | ----         | ----            | ---                      | ---                       |